deven-org/boiler/docs/GETSTARTED.md

 - [ ] **WBS Authorization** - to book hours on the projects WBS, new colleagues need to be authorized first.
 Authorization can be requested by the controlling team.
 - [ ] **Myscheduling** - new colleagues need to be planned in myscheduling by the product & project management lead.
 - [ ] **Project forecast** - new colleagues need to be added to the project forecast by the product & project management lead.
+- [ ] **Pennyworth** - the product & project management lead needs to add new colleagues to the planning in pennyworth.

 ## How to get support
 For further support you can always reach out to [Thorben Hartmann](https://song-asg.slack.com/team/UDF7P0Y5D) or any of the other team leads via Slack.